Skip to content

 Is Methuselah older than the universe?

-Even though the estimated age of Methuselah (14.46 ± 0.8 billion years) is higher than the age of the universe (13.787 ± 0.020 billion years), the star cannot really be older because it could not have formed before the Big Bang.
-With a margin of error of 0.8 billion years, the star may be as young as 13.66 billion years, which does not conflict with the age of the universe.
-However, Methuselah must have formed shortly after the Big Bang.
+Even though the previously estimated age of Methuselah (14.46 ± 0.8 billion years) is higher than the age of the universe (13.787 ± 0.020 billion years), the star could not really be older because it could not have formed before the Big Bang.
+The estimate had a margin of error of 0.8 billion years, which meant that the star could have been as young as 13.66 billion years, which would not have conflicted with the age of the universe.

-Even though HD 140283 is exceptionally old and made almost entirely of hydrogen and helium, it is not a Population III star since it does have some metals.
 Population III stars are a hypothetical group of very massive and virtually metal-free stars that formed in the early universe, only a few hundred million years after the Big Bang.
 Like all exceptionally massive stars, they lived very short lives before going out as supernovae.
 These stars have not been observed directly, but some of them may still be visible in gravitational lensing, even though they are long gone.

 Methuselah is a Population II star, a metal-poor star that formed when the universe was still young.
 Population II stars are usually cooler and less luminous than the younger Population I stars.
 Even though they have low metallicity (an indicator of an older age), Population II stars typically have a higher ratio of alpha process elements (oxygen, silicon, neon, and others) relative to iron.
 This may be due to Type II supernovae supplying more material to the interstellar medium when these stars were formed.
 The heavier elements supplied by Type Ia supernovae came later.